-4.3.4.1.
-If a TSC member is no longer able to perform their TSC duties, the TSC member may step down by informing the community via an email to the TSC email list.

-- 4.3.4.2.
-Any TSC member that changes companies or employment status must notify the TSC via an email to the ONAP TSC list. - 4.3.4.3.
-If there is no conflict with the One Person Per Company Rule, a TSC Member will retain their seat provided any new responsibilities do not impact their ability to meet the obligations outlined in this document. - 4.3.4.4.
-If there is a conflict with the One Person Per Company Rule, the incumbent TSC member may run in the Special Election to retain their seat if they choose to do so.
-If elected they may retain their seat until the next regular TSC election cycle. - 4.3.4.5.
+- 4.4.4.1.
+If a TSC member is no longer able to perform their TSC duties, the TSC member may step down by informing the community via an email to the TSC email list. - 4.4.4.2.
+If a Any TSC member moves that changes companies, or employment status that member must notify the TSC via an email to the ONAP TSC-email list. - 4.4.4.3.
+If there is no conflict with the One Person Per Company Rule, a TSC Member -will retain their seat provided any new responsibilities do not impact their ability to meet the obligations outlined in Section 4.2 - 4.4.4.
+That TSC member may remain a member unless: 1) the moves places the member in conflict with the TSC composition rules, or 2) the TSC member (at his/her determination) will no longer be able to perform their TSC duties.
+If a sitting TSC member changes their place of employment and joins a company already holding a TSC seat.
+A special election is to be held - 4.4.4.5.
+The incumbent TSC member may run in the special election to retain their seat if they choose to do so.
+If elected they may retain their seat until the next regular TSC election cycle. - 4.4.4.6.
 There are no provisions permitting a company or group of Related Companies to appoint a replacement into a seat vacated by one of their employees.